MomsFriendlyDevCo/Momsronomicon/README.md

 * You may see folds in existing code these resemble three opening or closing braces e.g. `Some code {{{ ... }}}`.
 These are flags to a text editor that the text between the braces should be grouped with a labeling comment.
 This is helpful to gather large related blocks of code together and make the source code more readable.

+PHP
+---
+PHP is one of the two major programming languages at MFDC (the other being the front-end JavaScript code).
+While likely to change in the future (to NodeJS), PHP remains with us as our primary development language.

+Ok lets get the bad things out of the way to start with.
+There are [lots of faults with PHP](https://maurus.net/resources/programming-languages/php) but lets just concentrate on those that effect us as a company and you as a dev:

+* [Functions, parameters and return values are inconsistantly named](http://tnx.nl/php.html#args), not in a constistant style or just plain suck - PHP suffers majorly from this issue.
+Is it [Needle, Haystack](http://au1.php.net/manual/en/function.explode.php) or [Haystack, Needle](http://au1.php.net/manual/en/function.strpos.php), is it [Compound function names](http://au1.php.net/manual/en/function.isset.php) or [Underscores](http://au1.php.net/manual/en/function.is-array.php).
+The language is a mess.
+* Object Orientation is just **bad** - While classical OO techniques such as inheritence do exist, more modern techniques such as introspection or [Duck Punching](https://en.wikipedia.org/wiki/Duck_punching) are plain unsupported.
+* The PHP organisation committee appear to be taking whatever the opposite of LSD is - something that makes you increasingly more boring and pedantic.
+Their rejection of some perfectly sensible additions to the language is [nothing short](https://wiki.php.net/rfc/keywords_as_identifiers) of [baffling](https://wiki.php.net/rfc/named_params).

+And now for the good news:

+* PHP is extremely easy to learn if you have a rough background in *any other* language.
+* It is entirely output agnostic allowing you to output HTML just as easily as JSON, XML, [images](http://au1.php.net/manual/en/book.image.php) or even [Flash](http://au1.php.net/manual/en/book.swf.php) (remember that!?).
+* *Because* the Object Orientation is so bad (see above) most of the internal functionality is plain flat (admittedly globally namespaced) functions.
+Need to calculate an [MD5 hash](http://au1.php.net/manual/en/function.md5.php), the function is called `md5()` no external `import`, `require`, `uses` or other means of bringing in a module is required.
+No hunting though object stacks or trying to remember the exact name of the library like in [Python](https://docs.python.org/2/library/hashlib.html) or [Perl](https://metacpan.org/pod/Digest::MD5) is required.
+Don't believe me?
+The function to return the local date format using JavaScript/WinJS is `Windows.Globalization.DateTimeFormatting.DateTimeFormatter.shortDate.format()`, in PHP its `date()` and you pass it a [format](http://au1.php.net/manual/en/class.datetime.php#datetime.constants.types).
+* Cross platform - PHP is hands down the most cross platform language this author (MC) has ever used.
+Yes this is a controversial thing to say, yes I can back it up.
+Bring it on.

+In conclusion, what usually happens, as with any other language that has its horrible bits (I'm looking at *you* JavaScript) is someone comes along and builds a framework over the top to abstract away the horribleness of the general language.
+Enter CodeIgniter...

 CodeIgniter projects
 --------------------
 > PHP is a minor evil perpetrated and created by incompetent amateurs, whereas Perl is a great and insidious evil, perpetrated by skilled but perverted professionals